 There are a number of health ailments that medical marijuana can help you with.
-While the tool may not heal you, it can certainly help to reduce the number of symptoms you feel and make life more manageable in conjunction with or replacement of traditional medicine or treatments.
+While the tool may not heal you, it can help reduce the number of symptoms you feel and make life more manageable in conjunction with or replacing traditional medicine or treatments.

 To better understand if your specific health ailment is eligible for medical marijuana use, you may want to check with your state’s guidelines.
 Every state presents a different list of treatment-eligible health conditions.

 Unfortunately, you may just find that your condition is not eligible for treatment.
 In these cases, it’s best to check with the professionals.
 However, if you’re just curious about some conditions that may be eligible for medical treatment, below are a few common examples.

 While it is very common, the severity of a person’s anxiety can vary greatly.
 Similarly, so can the treatment methods.
 In some cases, marijuana may provide a natural soothing effect that eliminates the need for prescriptions.

 However, there is a fine line between anxiety helping and hurting a person with anxiety.
 This is partly because everyone reacts differently.
 What may work for you can worsen anxiety in another person and vice versa.